ietf-wg-asdf/SDF/sdf.md

 | copyright | string | yes      | Link to text or embedded text containing a copyright notice |
 | license   | string | yes      | Link to text or embedded text containing license terms      |
 {: #infoblockqual title="Qualities of the Information Block"}

+While the format of the version string is marked as TBD, it is intended to be lexicographically increasing over the life of a model: a newer model always has a version string that string-compares higher than all previous versions.
+This is easily achieved by following the convention to start the version with an {{?RFC3339}} `date-time` or, if new versions are generated less frequently than once a day, just the `full-date` (i.e., YYYY-MM-DD); in many cases, that will be all that is needed (see {{example1}} for an example).

+The license string is preferably either a URI that points to a web page with an unambiguous definition of the license, or an {{SPDX}} license identifier.
+(For models to be handled by the One Data Model liaison group, this will typically be "BSD-3-Clause".)

 ## Namespaces section